 Zoodles – Zucchini Noodles

 Zoodles?
 They are just as much fun to eat as they are to say!
 They are also a kid-friendly way to increase the vegetable quotient in your home.
 I make zucchini noodles with the Inspiralizer, the spiraling machine that I absolutely love.
 It is so fast and easy to make any kind of noodle.
-Check it out here.
+Check it out HERE. (affiliate links)

-I typically make lots of zoodles at a time then store in the fridge, as a result I am set for a week’s worth of meals.
+Typically I will make lots of zoodles at a time then just store them in the fridge.
+As a result, I am set for a week’s worth of meals.
 Slide them in sauces, in addition, throw them in breakfast dishes or casseroles.
 If zucchini is not your thing, you really owe it to yourself to try a spiraled version of another kind.
-Spiralized vegetables or a fruit work great in many recipes.
+Spiralized vegetables or fruit work great in many recipes.
 You can try sweet potatoes, regular potatoes, squash, and apples, to name a few.Print

 This fresh and colorful salad is chock-full of flavor and healthy too!